Cadasta/cadasta-docs/en/08-upload.md

 One type is for selecting the type of default party name and party type (individual, group, or corporation).
 The other is for selecting the type of location and geometry field.
 These simply create default inputs for required fields not shown in the .csv.

-When you're done, select **Import Data** from the bottom right.
+When you're done, select **Finish** from the bottom right.
 Note that this might take a few moments.
 If the upload takes more than a minute, then you'll likely get a timeout message and need to try again.
 If the problem persists, try splitting your .csv into two smaller files and uploading them one at a time.

 If the upload is completed successfully, you'll be able to see all of the records you've imported from the project location overview page.